Core self-evaluations: Job performance

 Job performance is another consistent and important outcome of core-self evaluations.
 Many theories have developed regarding how the CSE trait is related to job performance; the most popular of these theories argues that people with high core self-evaluations will be more motivated to perform well because they are confident they have the ability to do so.
 Another theory suggests that the link between core self-evaluations and performance can be attributed to supervisors enjoying the positivity of high CSE individuals and, thus, rating them highly on performance measures.
 Lastly, literature has argued that high CSE could be an ability factor.
-This last theory stems from intuitions made about core self-evaluations from previous connections found in literature.
+This last theory stems from intuitions made about core self-evaluations from previous connections found in the literature.
 For example, literature has connected the construct of positive self-concept, an idea similar to core self-evaluations, to the ability to cope well with organizational change.
 Furthermore, individual core self-evaluation traits like emotional stability have been linked to job performance in team settings (Mount, Barrick, & Stewart, 1995 as cited in).
 Finally, it is suggested that those with a positive self-concept will be likely to perform well in customer service settings due to their positive emotional displays.
 These findings support the possibility that high core self-evaluations could indicate a person who has the ability to cope well with organizational change, to work well in groups, and to display positive emotions, all of which contribute to better performance.